spannerj/spencer-dev-env/README.md

 This is the file that contructs the application container image.
 The standard rules are:

-* There are base images provided that the app should extend (lr_base_python, lr_base_python_flask and lr_base_java - they have their own Dockerfiles in this repo that can be inspected if you wish to learn more about what they provide for you (for example, Flask provides a default command that runs gunicorn), but in general you can use the examples and just change the app-specific section to set variables and install any extra software via yum.
+* There are [base images](192.168.249.38/common/dev-env-base-images) that the app can extend (lr_base_python, lr_base_python_flask, lr_base_java and lr_base_ruby - they have their own Dockerfiles that can be inspected if you wish to learn more about what they provide for you (for example, Flask provides a default command that runs gunicorn), but in general you can use the examples and just change the app-specific section to set variables and install any extra software via yum.
 * Any environment variables that need to change to make it work within Docker over and above the application defaults (usually variables that require hostnames) should be specified.
 * If there is a port environment variable, set it to 8080 (so that the docker-compose fragments are more consistent in their mappings)